Laguna Copperplate Inscription: Vocabularies

-The inscription contains a great amount of words derived from Sanskrit, starting with a line of astronomical terms that indicates the date of the inscription in detail.
+The inscription contains a great number of words derived from Sanskrit, starting with a line of astronomical terms that indicate the date of the inscription in detail.
 It also has some Old Javanese and Old Tagalog words expressing ceremonious forms of address.
-However, the main language of the inscription is Old Malay, which served as lingua franca or trade language of the whole archipelago during those times.
-The most significant indication of Old Malay features are found in verbal affixes used in the inscription, e.g.: bar-, di-, dipar-, which correspond to ber-, di-, and diper- respectively in modern Malay and Indonesian.
-Old Malay words and their modern Malay and Indonesian counterparts are listed below, followed by their English gloss:
+However, the main language of the inscription is Old Malay, which served as the lingua franca, or trade language, of the whole archipelago during those times.
+The most significant indication of Old Malay features is found in verbal affixes used in the inscription, e.g. bar-, di-, and dipar-, which correspond to ber-, di-, and diper-, respectively, in modern Malay and Indonesian.
+Old Malay words and their modern Malay and Indonesian counterparts are listed below, each followed by its English gloss: